Houry Gebeshian

 Houry Gebeshian (Հուրի Կէպեշեան; born July 27, 1989) is an Armenian-American artistic gymnast, who has represented Armenia at the 2011 World Artistic Gymnastics Championships, the 2015 European Artistic Gymnastics Championships, and the 2016 Summer Olympics.
 She was a member of the Iowa Hawkeyes team during the 2008 to 2011 seasons.

-Early life
+Early life and education

 Gebeshian was born on July 27, 1989, in Cambridge, Massachusetts, to parents Christine Abrahamian and Hagop Gebeshian.
 She graduated from Newton North High School in 2007.

 Gymnastics career

 2005-2007: Club career

 Gebeshian placed 34th at the 2005 J.O.
 Nationals, her first J.O. competition.
 During her club competitive years, she trained at Massachusetts Gymnastics Center; under coaches Patrick Palmer, Shixin Mao and Joe Massimo.

 2008-2011: College career

 Houry started competing for the Iowa Hawkeyes team in the 2008 season.
-She was a steady bars and beam worker, competing at every single meet during regular season.
-In her sophomore year, in 2009, Gebeshian was a consistent all-arounder, competing every single event at every meet.
-She was the Big-10 beam champion in 2010, as a junior, with a score of 9.950.
+She was a steady bars and beam worker, competing at every meet during the regular season.
+In her sophomore year, in 2009, Gebeshian was a consistent all-arounder, competing in every event at every meet.
+She was the Big-10 beam champion in 2010 with a score of 9.950.
 In her senior season, in 2011, Gebeshian advanced to the 2011 NCAA Women's Gymnastics Championship as an individual all-arounder.